-A Boards on a public highway
+A boards on a public highway

-A Boards on a public highway
+A boards on a public highway

-The Council is currently developing a comprehensive policy and process for the licensing and management of all temporary obstructions on the public highway, including A boards.
+We are currently developing a comprehensive policy and process for the licensing and management of all temporary obstructions on the public highway, including A boards.

-Recognising a need for clarity in the short term, this interim policy shall remain in place for A boards until the adoption of the comprehensive policy.
-The comprehensive policy will cover all matters in full, including details of how Worcestershire County Council will work with district, town and parish councils and other bodies to manage temporary obstructions.
+The comprehensive policy will cover all matters in full, including details of how we will work with district, town and parish councils and other bodies to manage temporary obstructions.

-The use of A Boards
+The use of A boards

 A boards are a popular way of advertising local businesses to passing members of the public.